MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-b.md

 1. Knowledge augmentation (Context construction)
 2. Capability Extension
-3. Tools that let your agent act upon it's environment
+3. Tools that let your agent act upon its environment

 **1. Knowledge augmentation**

-I think we've seen this multiple times already- How context to your model is absolutely essential and directly proportional to it's performance.
-Again this is due to the classic knowledge cutoff scenerio for LLMs.
+I think we've seen this multiple times already- How context to your model is absolutely essential and directly proportional to its performance.
+Again this is due to the classic knowledge cutoff scenario for LLMs.

 This is where Web Search capabilities come in.
 Another thing that needs to be added here is that, the Internet API is very vast and it includes many APIs within it like Search API, News API, Social Media API etc. Therefore choose your Internet API with care.